jo/couchdb-best-practices/README.md

 }
 ```

-Combining this with key or range queries you can get all sort of fine graned stats.
+Combining this with key or range queries you can get all sort of fine grained stats.

 ### Naming Conventions For Views
 Naming convention for views, starting from the basic case of no reduce functions.
 Views are couples of arbitrary functions, and as such it is impossible to express
-their whole variety with a name, so i am just trying to cover the most common cases.
+their whole variety with a name, so I am just trying to cover the most common cases.

 #### No Reduce
 In the case of no reduce function, usually views are just meant to sort documents